 This river bed was completely dry.
 But, it was hauntingly beautiful.

-Stopped at a roadside hotel, about 120 km. from my previous location, it was on the North-South corridor.
-There was a scenic pilgrimage site before the hills levelled out, called Barman on the banks of Narmada river.
+There was a scenic pilgrimage site before the hills leveled out, called Barman on the banks of Narmada river.
 Made a halt there to soak in all the beauty and record it on my mobile cam too !
-The hilly region gave away to plains a bit further on, it was smoother cycling and I stopped for a quick food break.
+The hilly region gave away to plains a bit further on, it was smoother cycling further on.
+Stopped at the same roadside hotel at Rajmarg (Kareli) as on my onward leg, hotel Gagan Palace, about 120 km. from my previous location.

 Barman pilgrimage site on the banks of river Narmada.

-Started again early morning and made good speed to cross into Damoh district, encountering gradual uphills along the way; stopping just 20 km. short of Damoh town, again in a dhaba.
+Started again early morning, the 24th of Dec 2017 and made good speed to cross into Damoh district, encountering gradual uphills along the way; stopping just 20 km. short of Damoh town, again in a dhaba.
 My bottom was too sore at this point to care for any more smartphone pics and there were just towns/settlements and zooming traffic to see.
 More importantly I was beyond Damoh town and the surrounding small settlements as quickly as possible.
 The hilly forests of interior Damoh district restored my spirits somewhat although it was quite hot.
 There was an incident of my chain wrapping itself all over the gear flywheel which took about an hour to restore.

 Your’s truly with the world famous MTB, at a chai-samosa stall in hilly forests of Damoh.
-The white garment is called a ‘safa’ and is standard wear amongst these parts.
+The white garment is called a ‘safa’ and is standard wear among these parts.

 My clothing was deliberately chosen to make myself appear as local as possible.
-It’s best to blend in rather than stick out when travelling alone.
+It’s best to blend in rather than stick out when traveling alone.
 The run was now getting enjoyable and I was tending more to slow down and soak in more of the greenery and forests.
-Made a halt at a known dhaba near Batiyagarh and started the next morning, making a stop shortly after seeing a couple of foxes foraging around in dense forests.
+Made a halt at a known dhaba near Batiyagarh on 25th Dec 2017 and started the next morning, making a stop shortly after seeing a couple of foxes foraging around in dense forests.

 Dense forests near Batiyagarh, with the beast aka MTB in the background.